atomescrochus/laravel-bulma-starter/README.md

 $ composer require atomescrochus/laravel-bulma-starter
 ```

-Then you have to install the package' service provider:
+Then you have to install the package' service provider, _unless you are running Laravel >=5.5_ (it'll use package auto-discovery). :

 ```php
 // config/app.php